software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 For the _fifth user story_ we can have the following tasks:

 1. Create a React component RecommendationList which lists reading recommendations from http://localhost:8080/api/recommendations
-2. Render the RecommandationList component on the recommendation list Thymeleaf template
+2. Render the RecommandationList component on the reading recommendation list Thymeleaf template
-3. Add the category filter for the RecommandationList component
+3. Add the category filter for the RecommendationList component

 {: .important-title }